-The United Kingdom of Great Britain and Northern Ireland is the official name of a sovereign country ruled by the London Parliament.
+The United Kingdom of Great Britain and Northern Ireland is the official name of a sovereign country and the London Parliament has the rule over it.
 The term “United Kingdom” usually includes Northern Ireland; the term “United Kingdom” refers to the Island of Great Britain and its subordinates England, Wales, and Scotland, but doesn’t include Northern Ireland.

-Any British citizen can be called a Briton.
-The land area of the United Kingdom is 89,000 square miles plus another 5,400 square miles in Northern Ireland, making it one of the most densely populated countries in the Western world.
+It would be correct to call any British citizen a Briton.
+The land area of the United Kingdom is 89,000 square miles plus another 5,400 square miles in Northern Ireland.
+This makes it one of the most densely populated countries in the Western world.

 Many researchers and analysts believe that there are chances of the emergence of more independent states in the future.
-For instance, the case of east and west Libya.
-This is because since the government of Qaddafi is overthrown, Libya is in constant turmoil, as the militants and extremists there fight for power and control and different governments are trying to take over.
+For instance, the case of East and West Libya.
+This is because since the government of Qaddafi met defeat, Libya is in constant turmoil.
+The militants and extremists in Libya fight for power and control while different governments are also trying to take over.

 It has self-proclaimed independence from Somalia and has formed informal ties and diplomatic relations with other states of the world.
-However, formal recognition from the rest of the world is not yet achieved.
+However, the rest of the world has not recognized it formally yet.

 - The 11 Least Populated Countries In Europe

 - The 10 Least Populated Countries in The World 2023

 - How Many Countries are There in the World?

 - What are the Richest Countries in Europe?